stevenagle/Focused/README.md

 * Elijah Ginter

 ### Overview
-This application circumvents the expensive process of formally assembling a focus group and connect businesses directly with it's target demographic.
+This application circumvents the expensive process of formally assembling a focus group and connects businesses directly with it's target demographic.

 ### Requirements